"How to precipitate gold from HAuCl4 solution"

 If no silver is present I go to Aqua Regia (weak or strong),boil it down,add urea to remove any remaining Nitric and then adjust my pH to 7.
 I then add Sodium Metabilsulphite to drop the metals,filter and dry.
 I then clean the powder with weak ammonia to remove any possible co- precipitated silver.
 Again filter and dry and clean with hydrochloric or just boil in water to lump it together.

-You should be able to furnace this directly using just borax [linked by editor to product info].
+You should be able to furnace this directly using just Borax [affil. link to info/product on Amazon].
 Also add a small pinch of saltpeter to the charge before pouring into a suitable mould.
 Clay crucibles are good to use with this method.
 The gold should be 99.99% or four nines as they say.

 If you had Platinum in your solution and after gold recovery using Sodium Metabilsulphite (used for sterilizing bottles etc) you can use Ammonium Chloride or simply add aluminium foil(within the periodic table and reactive series) and let it do an exchange.
 This will drop all metals as either a brown or fine black powder which could also include any gold you have missed.
 Also if anything goes wrong during the initial precipitation process and you think you have lost metals simply dilute your solution with 50% hot water water and add a small amount of hydrochloric acid and add aluminium.
 Ensure there is enough hydrochloric to maintain a pH for the aluminium to work.

 Undertake your dissolution again with your Aqua Regia on your dry powders and follow the precipitation process/recovery process.
 Never throw or discard solutions until these are finally tested with aluminium.